 2009—2 2010—21 2011—32 2012—100 2013--185 2014--236 2015 -- 301 2016 -- 316 2017 -- 266 2018 -- 267 2019 -- 295 2020 -- 212 2021 -- 229 2022 -- 170 (as of August 1) TOTAL 2,632 Children

 Children are recommended by the Family Resource & Youth Service Center Coordinators at each school.
-A Place to Sleep has helped children from every school in the Shelby County School System as well as 23 other Kentucky Counties.
+A Place to Sleep has helped children from every school in the Shelby County School System as well as 23+ other Kentucky Counties.
 Some children too young to be enrolled in school have been recommended by Head Start, Salvation Army, HANDS Program, ALC Pregnancy Center, the Multi-Purpose Community Action Agency, and Seven County Services.
 Other agencies working with us include KY Cabinet for Health & Family Services, Family & Children’s Place, Coalition for the Homeless, and various churches.
-On occasion, referrals come from churches, Operation Care and The Serenity Center or even an individual calling for help.
+On occasion, referrals come from churches, Operation Care, The Hope Village and The Serenity Center or even an individual calling for help.
 These families are still required to work with the Family Resource/Youth Service Centers for an official referral.
 This ensures that the children are enrolled and attending school, as well as enabling the school to help the family find other needed resources.

 We encourage communities to host their own fundraisers to benefit the children there.
 Donors may designate where their funds are spent.